-“Normal” has been a frequently heard word in recent weeks as the cloud of the COVID-19 pandemic begins to fade and lift.
-From public events to schools to businesses and more, many aspects of life feel more like they did in 2019 and earlier rather than what we have experienced since Spring 2020.
+“Normal” was a frequently heard word during the summer as the cloud of the COVID-19 pandemic began to fade and lift.
+From public events to schools to businesses and more, many aspects of life began to feel more like they did in 2019 and earlier rather than what we have experienced since Spring 2020.

-At the same time, new variants of the COVID-19 virus are starting to cause renewed concerns as cases increase, both in Iowa and around the world, especially among people who are not yet vaccinated.
+At the same time, new variants of the COVID-19 virus continue to cause renewed concerns as cases increase, both in Iowa and around the world, especially among people who are not yet vaccinated.

 Des Moines Public Schools is welcoming students back to the classroom while doing what we can to lessen the spread of COVID-19.

 This article outlines those steps, and what school districts in Iowa can and cannot do in response to public health concerns.

 Getting vaccinated is the single most important thing eligible students, staff and parents can do before the start of the school year.
 It is the most proven, surest way to protect yourself from the virus and put the pandemic further behind us.
 Since the COVID-19 vaccine started to become available for the education sector back in February and then available to people over 12 later in the Spring, DMPS has encouraged everyone and anyone who is eligible to get vaccinated.
 The school district has hosted several clinics for staff and students provided by local health care providers.

 At this time the vaccine is available for anyone age 5 and older, which essentially covers all elementary, middle and high school students.

 All students, staff and visitors at DMPS must wear a face mask whenever they are inside a building, including spectators at indoor sporting events and athletes when they are not competing.
 (NOTE: face masks continue to be required on public transportation, including school buses, according to a federal order from the CDC.)